Learn all about different sheet pans, cookie sheets, and jelly roll pans in this simple guide for home bakers!

 Full Sheet Pans

-For home bakers, full sheet pans are not likely to be a pan that you’ll be able to use.
-Measuring 26″ x 18″ with about a 1-inch rim around the outside, it just won’t fit in most ovens.
-These are designed for larger commercial ovens.
+For home cooks and bakers, full-size sheet pans are not likely to be something that you’ll be able to use.
+Measuring 26″ x 18″ with about a 1-inch rim around the outside, it just won’t fit in most home ovens.
+These are designed for larger ovens in commercial kitchens like restaurants and bakeries.

 Half Sheet Pans